lawnjelly/godot-snapping-demo/README.md

 * Positions were based on integers because that was all that was available.
 * There was no problem with fractions from physics engines, because there were no physics engines.
 * Moves were made by regular amounts.
 If you wanted something to move slowly, it moved by 1 pixel per frame.
 Fast, 2 pixels per frame.
-Very slow, 1 pixel every 2 frames. etc etc.
+Very slow, 1 pixel every 2 frames (e.g. bitshifting, fixed point). etc etc.

 Old games made for display on a television knew that the refresh rate would be a fixed value.
 Usually either 50hz (PAL) or 60 hz (NTSC).
 Therefore moving an object 1 pixel / frame guaranteed a certain speed, and also guaranteed nice smooth jitter free motion on the screen.